mattg66/fyp/README.md

 This guide will cover how to use the solution from a day two perspective after the solution has been integrated with the ACI fabric and vCenter environment.
-The rackspace page is the main page of the solution, this page will show the rackspace that is currently available and in use by projects.
+The rack space page is the main page of the solution, this page will show the rack space that is currently available and in use by projects.
 Additional racks can be deployed by dragging a rack node from the bottom left of the screen.
 A label can also be dragged onto the floorplan to store text that may be deemed useful.
 A rack can then be